iamantony/iamantony.github.io/_draft/my_dev_machine.md

 ### Install PyCharm

-I love IDE from JetBrains and I think PyCharm is the best free IDE for Python.
+I love IDEs from JetBrains and I think PyCharm is the best free IDE for Python.
 You can download it [here][pycharmdownload] (choose Community Edition).
-How to install:
+How to install PyCharm:

 ``` bash
 cd /path/with/pycharm/archive